uk-gov-mirror/ministryofjustice.fb-submitter/README.md

 Continuous Integration (CI) is enabled on this project via CircleCI.

-On merge to master tests are executed and if green deployed to the test environment.
+On merge to main tests are executed and if green deployed to the test environment.
 This build can then be promoted to production